null

 Shipping Weight 375.0lbs (170.10kg)

-A drying oven is a laboratory oven designed to dry various materials to preserve their integrity and structure.
-These ovens are used in many industries such as pharmaceutical, food processing and materials science.
-Ovens are for routine drying applications, to dry samples such as biological specimens, chemicals and pharmaceuticals.
-By controlling temperature and air flow for effective moisture removal, these ovens dry samples consistently and thoroughly, making them essential for many scientific and industrial processes.
+An air drying oven is a laboratory oven used to dry various items to preserve their integrity and structure.
+These ovens are used in many industries such as pharmaceutical, food processing and science.
+Air ovens are for routine usage, to dry samples, to dry.
+By controlling temperature and humidity for effective removal, these are the most common and widely used ovens in the laboratory.
+Users can set specific temperature inside the box to optimize the process according to their needs.

 Types